AI for Frontend Engineers: Workflows, Tools, and Best Practices

 Navigating Unfamiliar UI Systems

-AI shortens the orientation process by explaining what a component does, what it receives as props, what state it manages or reads, and what side effects it triggers, from a single paste.
 For hooks or context providers the component uses, but you have not yet traced, asking for an explanation before reading the implementation builds a working model of the component tree significantly faster than sequential file reading.

 Questions worth asking AI when navigating an unfamiliar frontend codebase: